Did Shakespeare Eat Birthday Cake 🎂?

 First, let’s talk about Shrove Tuesday; in As You Like It, Touchstone makes reference to eating pancakes, traditional food for Shrove Tuesday in a lot of Christian communities.
 There are variations like donuts and fasnachts, but the idea is to eat up the fat and oil in your house.
 This is because to begin the start of length a time when Christians are supposed to abstain from fat, people would use the remaining oil and butter in their houses to have pancake suppers.

 This modest pancake supper is one tradition of Shrove Tuesday, but there are many more elaborate ones.
-As I mentioned Shrove Tuesday goes by many names but the most extreme and extravagant celebration of the purging of sin in preparation for Lent is, of course, Mardi Gras.
-The celebration of Mardi gras in New Orleans is an offshoot of the Shrove Tuesday tradition which is why it is often celebrated as an extravagant party with food, drink, and sometimes lewd behavior.
+Shrove Tuesday goes by many names, but the most extreme and extravagant pre-Lent celebration is, of course, Mardi Gras.
+The celebration of Mardi gras in New Orleans is an offshoot of the Shrove Tuesday tradition, which is why it is often celebrated as an extravagant party with food, drink, and sometimes lewd behavior.
 Sometimes, Mardi Gras celebrations even incorporate Shakespeare plays as a theme:

 Masks and Mardi Gras

-As you can imagine getting the chance to purge yourself from sin and do things that you wish you wanted to do might make you a bit self-conscious which is why traditionally in a lot of cultures mardi gras is celebrated by the wearing of masks where people can hide their faces, and adopt an extreme personality, and indulge in dancing and drinking.
-Venice is another city famous for its Mardi Gras celebrations and Shakespeare uses this tradition heavily in his play The Merchant Of Venice.
+As you can imagine getting the chance to purge yourself from sin and do things that you wish you wanted to do might make you a bit self-conscious, which is why traditionally in a lot of cultures mardi gras is celebrated by the wearing of masks.
+With a mask, revlers can hide their faces, and adopt an extreme personality, and indulge in dancing and drinking.
+Venice is another city famous for its Mardi Gras celebrations, and Shakespeare uses this tradition heavily in his play The Merchant Of Venice.

 Shakespeare’s debt to Italy

-First of all, credit where credit is due, many of Shakespeare’s comic characters are directly inspired from character types created in a form of Italian comedy called “Commedia Del’Arte-” The Comedy of Art.
-These were short improvised vignettes where performers donned masks and acted out a sort of improvised skit.
+Many of Shakespeare’s comic characters are directly inspired from character types created in a form of Italian comedy called “Commedia Del’Arte-” The Comedy of Art.
+These were short improvised vignettes where performers donned masks and acted improvised skits.
 Each actor spent years learning the voices and mannerisms of these stock characters like the scheming maid, (Columbina) the crafty servant (Arlequinno or Harlequin), or the greedy, dishonest innkeeper Brighella, who might have influenced Shylock himself.
 If you click on this website, there are some great scholarly articles about Commedia’s influence on Shakespeare, and how these characters helped forge all of his comedies, not just Merchant Of Venice.

 Masks and Venetian culture